fetzerch/fetzerch.github.io/_posts/2015-11-15-hp-n54l-drivers.md

 current kernel version, cleaned it up and re-sent it to the [mailing list][ml-i2c] where it's currently being reviewed.

+*UPDATE: The patch has been merged and is included in Linux 4.5.*

 For the time being, the patched driver can be found in this [GitHub repository][n54l-drivers] including a more detailed description and installation instructions.
 This should make it simple for anyone